e-n-f/if-then-else/if-then-else.md

 ![09](https://user-images.githubusercontent.com/1951835/53197039-362d8a00-35ce-11e9-8099-b1597edc5f97.png)

-The first widely used programming language was Fortran, from IBM, and it generalized this idea a little bit.
-Instead of checking whether the result of a calculation was negative, Fortran's "if" statement checked whether an expression was negative, zero, or positive, and jumped to one of three different locations in the program depending on which it was.
+The first popular programming language, Fortran, generalized the idea by specifying jumps to three locations at once, depending on whether a calculation was negative, zero, or positive, and gave it the name "if."

-This should theoretically have been more powerful than just checking for a negative, but was probably actually just more confusing, because it meant you *always* had to think about discontinuities in the flow of control instead of being able to make a clean distinction between the normal condition in which you continue on to the next step, and the unusual condition in which case you have to do something different.
+The three-way "if" was more powerful than just checking for a negative, but was probably more confusing, because every decision meant a discontinuity in the control flow instead of programmers just having to think about the normal case that continued on and the unusual case that jumped.

 * https://www.fortran.com/FortranForTheIBM704.pdf